 Publication authorization is certified by the Ministry of Culture and Islamic Guidance; No. 93/3629; 14 May 2014.
-GJESM Journal has been approved to be indexed in Ministry of Science, Research and Technology as Scientific-Research Publication.
+GJESM Journal also has been approved to be indexed in Ministry of Science, Research and Technology as Scientific-Research Publication value.
+The Global Journal of Environmental Science and Management is a self-funded publication by the owner.

 Global Journal of Environmental Science and Management (GJESM)